tstevelt/invest_website/README.md

 Other repos        | Description
 ------------------ | ----------------------------------------------------------------
-invest_programs    | Programs to load data, update the database, etc. invest_reports     | Reports called by invest.cgi
+<a href='https://github.com/tstevelt/invest_reports'>invest_programs</a>    | Programs to load data, update the database, etc.
+<a href='https://github.com/tstevelt/invest_programs'>invest_reports</a>     | Reports called by invest.cgi
-invest_extra*      | Additional programs for stock market research or db maintenance
+invest_extra      | Additional programs for stock market research or db maintenance

-* invest_extra has not been uploaded to github as of Feb 26th.
+                  | Not been uploaded to github as of Feb 26th.

 The live website is located at <https://stocks.silverhammersoftware.com>